maxshine/publish-protect-file-change-action/README.md

    to enhance the check security from users adding unwanted ones into the `admin-list`, the action can be instructed to get `maintain` and `admin` roles collaborators from the host repository.
 This is activated when both `github-access-token` and `github-repository-name` are specified.

+> [!CAUTION]
+> This action is only designed to be used in a pull request workflow, and it will fail the workflow even if the PR contains
+> modifications by authorized users against protected files, but the PR is created by an unprivileged user.
+> This action DOES NOT check the actual author of every commit in the pull request.
+However, it only deems the author of the
+> pull request itself as the author of all changes, which is available from `github.actor` in the workflow context.
+> The philosophy is that the pull request is created by a user, and the user should be responsible for all changes in the pull request.

 ### Synopsis in Workflow
 The example shows how to use this action to protect files under `.ci` and `.github` directories